Music NowMusic Now

 Source: billboard.com

-The Hot 100 blends all-genre U.S. streaming (official audio and official video), radio airplay and sales data.
-All charts (dated March 4, 2023) will update on Billboard.com tomorrow (Feb.
-28).
-For all chart news, you can follow @billboard and @billboardcharts on both Twitter and Instagram.
+The Hot 100 blends all-genre U.S. streaming (official audio and official video), radio airplay and sales data, the lattermost metric reflecting purchases of physical singles and digital tracks from full-service digital music retailers; digital singles sales from direct-to-consumer (D2C) sites are excluded from chart calculations.
+All charts (dated Feb.
+22, 2025) will update on Billboard.com tomorrow, Feb.
+19, a day later than usual due to the Presidents’ Day holiday in the United States Feb.
+17. For all chart news, you can follow @billboard and @billboardcharts on both X, formerly known as Twitter, and Instagram.

 Source: billboard.com